Rehoming a Cat

 Sometimes circumstances make it difficult for you to keep or care for your cat.
 When that happens, we are here to help.

-It’s important to note that many municipal and county shelters are only able to assist with lost and found animals, while some private organizations may not be able to take in lost and found cats.
-Additionally, many animal organizations—including CAT—have a waiting list or appointment-only process for bringing cats into the shelter and cannot assist with same-day requests.
+It’s important to note that many municipal and county animal shelters are only able to assist with lost and found animals, while some private organizations may not be able to take in lost/stray cats.
+Additionally, many animal organizations — including CAT — have a waiting list or appointment-only process and cannot take in same-day requests or walk-ins.